rust-lang/rust/src/doc/rustc-dev-guide/src/tests/headers.md

 Header commands can be standalone (like `//@ run-pass`) or take a value (like `//@ compile-flags: -C overflow-checks=off`).

+Header commands are written with one header per line: you cannot write multiple headers on the same line.
+For example, if you write `//@ only-x86 only-windows` then `only-windows` is interpreted as a comment, not a separate directive.

 ## Header commands